bdon1990x/minecraft-alaina/docs/proposal.md

 ### AI/ML Algorithms

-We plan on using supervised learning
+We plan on using supervised learning.

 ### Evaluation Plan